 a static blog generator which tries to do as little as possible on the server side

 Few years ago I switched my website to bashblog and was very happy.
 But with time, as number of posts was growing, bashblog began being slower and slower, especially in "edit" mode.
-Reason, as I think, was 'all_posts' page, which was regenerated every time anew, and many tag pages (many tags on each page times many pages on each tag equals long rebuilding time), and every single time script had to open each post page and read title (and maybe some text) from it.
+Reason, as I think, was 'all_posts' page, which was regenerated every time anew, and many tag pages (many tags on each page times many pages on each tag equals long rebuilding time), and every single time script had to open each post page to read title (and maybe some text) from it.
 Not very good.

 So I decided to try a different architecture: